Charlotte Clymer Keynote Speaker

 Charlotte Clymer is a writer, communications consultant, transgender activist, and military veteran.

 She writes “Charlotte’s Web Thoughts,” a popular Substack newsletter about politics, religion, and culture.
-It was named a finalist for Outstanding Blog at the 2023 GLAAD Media Awards, featured at the 2022 SXSW Conference & Festival, and will be anthologized in a forthcoming textbook for young writers by W. W. Norton & Co
+It has been named a finalist for Outstanding Blog at the 2023 and 2024 GLAAD Media Awards, featured at the 2022 SXSW Conference & Festival, and will be anthologized in a forthcoming textbook for young writers by W. W. Norton & Co

 She was most recently named to the 13th class of political fellows at the Georgetown Institute of Politics and Public Service in the Fall of 2021 and previously served as the Director of Communications & Strategy at Catholics for Choice, a reproductive rights advocacy organization.